SanderNF/Twitch-Chat/README.md

 # Twitch-Chat
-A simple application that reads twitch chat and displays it in a broweser with aditional CSS styling
+A simple application that reads twitch chat and displays it in a browser with aditional CSS styling

 # setup